psycopg/psycopg/docs/advanced/adapt.rst

 Dumpers and loaders life cycle
 ------------------------------

-Registering dumpers and loaders will instruct `!psycopg3` to use them in the queries to follow, in the context where they have been registered.
+Registering dumpers and loaders will instruct `!psycopg` to use them in the queries to follow, in the context where they have been registered.

 When a query is performed on a `!Cursor`, a `Transformer` object is created